 Directed experiences in various community settings.
 Emphasis on application of child development principles in working with young children.
 May be repeated with new content.
-577. Administration and Supervision in Nursery Schools (3) I, II Prerequisite: Family Studies and Consumer Sciences 375 and 375L, 477, or teaching Problems of organization in conducting schools for young children; interrelationships of staff; experience in a nursery school. personnel practices; communication with teaching staff, parents, and community; records and reports.
-579. Advanced Child Study (3) Prerequisite: Nine units in child development courses.
-Physical, social, and psychological factors which determine the direction of child behavior.
-Readings and interpretations of scientific literature which contribute to an understanding of theories of human development.
-584. Occupational Home Economics Programs (3) I Prerequisite: Twelve upper division units in Family Studies and Consumer Sciences.
-Vocational education legislation; development and administration of occupational and career programs in all areas of home economics.
-596. Advanced Studies in Family Studies and Consumer Sciences (1-6) Prerequisite: Nine upper division units in Family Studies and Consumer Sciences.
-Advanced study of selected topics.
-See Class Schedule for specific content.
-Maximum credit nine units.
-No more than six units may be applied toward either the bachelor's or master's degree.
-Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree. / 217 ural to lay be jed.
+Maximum credit six units.
+577. Advanced Administration of Child Development Programs (3) I, II Prerequisite: Family Studies and Consumer Sciences 477.
+Problems of organization in conducting programs for young children, interrelations of staff, personnel practices; communication with teaching staff, parents and community; records and 579.
+Advanced Child Study (3) Prerequisite: Nine units in child development courses.
+Physical, social and psychological factors which determine the direction of child behavior.
+Readings and interpretations of scientific literature which contribute to an understanding of 584.
+Occupational Home Economics Programs (3) Prerequisite: Twelve upper division units in Family Studies and Consumer Sciences Vocational education legislation; development and administration of occupational and career programs in all areas of home economics.
+NUTRITIONAL SCIENCES 507.
+Processing Food and Nutrition Data (3) One lecture and six hours of laboratory.

-urce

-ation

-101

-fa

-GRADUATE COURSES

-600. Seminar: Foods and Nutrition (3)

-Prerequisites: Family Studies and Consumer Sciences 301 and 302.

-Introductory seminar of research and research publications in foods and nutrition.

-603. Seminar in Food Science (3)

-Prerequisite: Family Studies and Consumer Sciences 301.

-Reading and analysis of basic and applied research in food science.

-605. Assay for Nutrients in Foodstuffs and Tissues (3)

-Two lectures and three hours of laboratory.
+Prerequisites: Family Studies and Consumer Sciences 302 and 303.
+Application of computer logic to food service management.
+Diet planning and analysis.
+508. Advanced Food Systems Management (3) Prerequisite: Family Studies and Consumer Sciences 404.
+Analysis of current topics in food systems management.
+Application of management principles in individual special projects.
+510. Nutrition and Community Health (3) Two lectures and three hours of laboratory.